soverenio/docs/docs/administration/updating-soveren.md

 ## Soveren gateway

+Soveren gateway component version are explicitly stated in the manifest, with no background auto-updates.

-Soveren cloud supports older versions of the gateway, so you can update the gateway at your own pace.
+Also, Soveren cloud supports older versions of the gateway, so you can update the gateway at your own pace.

 In case of a major cloud update that requires the latest gateway version, we will inform you well ahead so you can plan for it.